ewanold/fktdeepl/README.md

 # fktdeepl
-Pre-translate files via deepl for later finetuning in googledocs
+Pre-translate files via deepl for later finetuning in googledocs.